The first thing to do after a car accident hit and run will be to tend to your medical needs, and to alert the proper authorities.

 Consulting a Car Accident Attorney

 Hit and run accidents can cause enormous losses, and because the other driver is unknown, obtaining compensation can be extremely difficult.
-This is why you’ll want to seek the counsel of an accident attorney in Des Moines as soon as you’re able.
+This is why you’ll want to seek the counsel of an accident attorney in Iowa as soon as you’re able.

 Your attorney can explain your legal options to you.
 Most often, this will require filing an uninsured motorist claim.
 This coverage is not required in Iowa, but if you have it, it can help cover your expenses and losses.
 If the other driver is located, you can file a claim against his or her insurance.

-The office of Walker, Billingsley & Bair can help accident victims handle these types of cases, and can determine what options you may have for financial compensation after a car accident hit and run in Des Moines.
+The office of Walker, Billingsley & Bair can help accident victims handle these types of cases, and can determine what options you may have for financial compensation after a car accident hit and run in Iowa.
 Contact us at (888) 435-9886.